 Why write a unit test?

 It is not possible to check every single line of test code, and as a developer, it is a job.
 By writing, unit tests provide the developers with a piece of ming for moving on the next task.
-The unit test is written to confirm the behaviour of code and not to write a test to have a customer discover an error in the system.
+The unit test confirms the behaviour of code and not to write a test to have a customer discover an error in the system.

 What are the advantages of writing unit tests?